Tom Carper: Tenure

 Carper served with the Democratic minority in the 108th and 109th Congresses and was part of the Democratic majority in the 110th Congress.
 At the beginning of the 107th Congress, the Democratic Party was in the minority, but later held the majority.
 Carper was a member of the moderate Democratic Leadership Council (DLC), of which he served as vice chair.
 In 2004, Carper became part of the Senate Democratic leadership.
-As a member of a four-person "Executive Committee", he is one of four deputy whips.
+As a member of a four-person "Executive Committee", he was one of four deputy whips.
 David Broder of The Washington Post has called Carper "a notably effective and non-partisan leader, admired and trusted on both sides of the aisle."

 During the January 6 United States Capitol attack, Carper said he did not support invoking the Twenty-fifth Amendment to the United States Constitution or impeachment of Trump.
 But hours later, he called on Trump to resign.
 He also called the attackers "domestic terrorists".
 That evening, he voted to certify the 2021 United States Electoral College vote count.

+Third Circuit Vacancy During Senator Carper's Final Year in Office and Ultimate Conservative Shift

+Senator Carper, Senator Coons, and President Biden declined to select a nominee for a judicial vacancy on the Third Circuit in President Biden's home state of Delaware even though the vacancy was announced in May 2024, more than eight months before President Biden's four-year term in office ended.
+The White House's and the Delaware U.S. Senate delegation's decision not to fill the Third Circuit vacancy in President Biden's home state of Delaware, along with President Biden's unsuccessful nomination of Adeel A. Mangi to another Third Circuit vacancy, allowed President Trump to fill both seats in 2025 and flip the Third Circuit to a conservative majority.
+President Trump ultimately nominated Jennifer Mascott, who had never taken the Delaware bar exam and was not licensed to practice law in Delaware, to the vacancy that Carper, Coons, and President Biden declined to fill in Biden's home state.